mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-configuration.md

 ### role_values_grafana_admin

-List of comma- or space-separated roles that will be mapped to the Grafana Admin (Super Admin) role.
+List of comma- or space-separated roles that will be mapped to the Mosaicoo Admin (Super Admin) role.

 ## [keystore.vault]